-We describe a novel hybrid consistency framework that maintains consistency among Distributed Annotation Records kept at various web-based annotation tools.
+We describe a novel hybrid consistency framework that supports collaboration and maintains consistency among Distributed Annotation Records, which are replicas of the same document, kept at various web-based annotation tools.
 There are issues in semantics of annotation tools.
-Each annotation tool stores different metadata, has different rules for tags, and does not provide timing information for the updated records.
-As a result of this, documents can be updated inconsistently with unknown precise time stamps and spread around in existing annotation tools with different versions.
-Moreover, their communications with other annotation tools are also very limited through various forms and this contributes to inconsistencies among Distributed Annotation Records.
-To deal with these major shortcomings, this paper introduces the notion of "hybrid-consistency framework", which maintains the consistency among the distributed annotation records held at various annotation tools.
-We discuss the overall design, architecture and the components of the hybrid consistency framework, and provide a working prototype implementation and a roadmap of the future work in this research.
+Each annotation tool stores different and limited metadata, has different rules for tags, and does not provide timing information for the updated records.
+As a result of these, the same documents can be updated inconsistently with unknown precise time stamps and spread around in existing annotation tools with different versions.
+Moreover, communication of annotation tools with each other is also very limited through various forms and this also contributes to inconsistencies among Distributed Annotation Records.
+To deal with these major shortcomings, this paper introduces the notion of "hybrid-consistency framework", which allows collaboration on shared records and maintains the consistency among Distributed Annotation Records held at various annotation tools, through pull and push based consistency mechanism.
+We discuss the overall design, architecture and the components of the hybrid consistency framework. and provide a working prototype implementation and a roadmap of the future work in this research.